B2Bomber2/cse15l-lab-reports/Lab1.md

 <br />
 Output: ```cat: lecture1/: Is a directory```
 <br />
 The command ran in the ```/home``` directory.
 Since the ```cat``` command returns the contents of its input files, an error was produced as the output.
-As the error suggests, a directory was inputted as an input argument instead of a file.
+As the error suggests, a directory was inputted as an argument instead of a file.
 <br />
 * Example 3:
 <br />